-Pupils are expected to fully engage with PSHE provision including sex education and treat other with respect.
+Pupils are expected to fully engage with PSHE provision including sex education and treat others with respect.

-9. Working with parents and carers
+10. Working with parents and carers

 We keep parents/ carers informed about when sex education will take place.
-We offer dedicated parent sessions Parents /carers are welcome to make an appointment to view materials used to teach sex education.
+We offer dedicated parent sessions to look at the Jigsaw resources and programme of study used to deliver sex education.
+Information is also available on our website.
+Parents /carers are also welcome to make an appointment if they have any further questions or wish to know more about how we teach sex education.

 Parents and cares are only entitled to withdraw their child from designated sex education lessons.
 Parents and carers do not have the right to withdraw their child from PSHE which includes statutory Relationships Education and Health Education (including the changing adolescent body/puberty).
 The science curriculum also includes content on human development, including reproduction, which there is no right to withdraw from.
 We highly recommend all students receive the full PSHE curriculum.
-For some guidance for parents from the DfE see appendix 3.
+For some guidance for parents from the DfE see Appendix 3.

-10. Working with outside agencies and visiting speakers
+11. Working with outside agencies and visiting speakers

-The school may make use of professionals, such as the school nurse, in the development and implementation of the SRE programme.
-Such members of the wider community will be made aware of the school's policy and will be required to abide by it
+The school may make use of professionals, such as the school nurse, in the development and implementation of the sex education programme.
+Such members of the wider community will be made aware of the school's policy and will be required to abide by it.